-We highlight that only closed pairs are in danger of being removed in our edge deletion step.
-The key point is that if $xy$ is joined by a non-alternating path of length $\ell-1$ then $xy$ must be joined by $\geq r$ non-alternating paths.
+We highlight that only $e \in \cC$ are in danger of being removed in our edge deletion step.
+The key point is that if $xy$ is joined by a non-alternating walk then $xy$ must be joined by $\geq r$ non-alternating {walks of the same length.
 We use this to bound the number of closed edges inside of an independent set.

-\begin{lemma} On the event $\cA$, we have $|J^{(2)} \cap C| = o(|J|^{2})$ for every $J \in [n]^{(\delta k)}$. \end{lemma} \begin{proof} We note carefully that
+\begin{lemma} On the event $\cA$, we have $|J^{(2)} \cap \cC| = o(|J|^{2})$ for every $J \in [n]^{(\delta k)}$. \end{lemma} \begin{proof} We note carefully that

 where the walks are counted in the graph $G'$ and the second inequality holds by Lemma~\ref{lem:path-counting} and the fact that $\cA$ holds.
-Recalling our choice of $r$ and $p$ so that we satisfy \eqref{eq:inequalities} we have
+Thus we have

 where we used that our choice of $r,p$ satisfy \eqref{eq:inequalities}. \end{proof}